nyonyoko/IDS706_Data_Engineering_Systems/week10/README.md

 [![Python Template for IDS706](https://github.com/nyonyoko/IDS706_Data_Engineering_Systems/actions/workflows/main.yml/badge.svg)](https://github.com/nyonyoko/IDS706_Data_Engineering_Systems/actions/workflows/main.yml)

-# Airflow Data Pipeline — Week 10 Assignment
+# IDS 706 – Week 10: Airflow Data Pipeline

-## 🧩 Overview
-This project implements an **Apache Airflow pipeline** that ingests, transforms, and loads synthetic data into a PostgreSQL database, followed by an analysis and visualization step.
+This assignment demonstrates an **Apache Airflow pipeline** that ingests, transforms, and loads synthetic data into a PostgreSQL database, followed by an analysis and visualization step.
 The workflow demonstrates the logic of modern data pipelines — from **data ingestion** to **transformation**, **database loading**, and **automated analysis** — all orchestrated by Airflow.

 ---

-## 🚀 Pipeline Structure
+## Pipeline Structure

 ### 1. **Environment Setup**
 The environment uses a full Airflow stack deployed via `docker-compose` with: